mmacedoeu/org.eu.mmacedo.idm/README.md

 Authorization Server is binded to uri /oauth/token and /oauth/authorize but client authorization is currently fixed in memory, you can use the token endpoint to get new access token and refresh token

+## Json Web Token

+The generated token is using the new JWT schema where user roles and other info is cryptographically secured and there is not need for the resource server to send the token to the Authorization endpoint asking for validation.
+This is done by having the symmetrical key and thus evicting a net trip.

 # Protected Resources

 There is two entities backed by MongoDB, User entity for authentication and role based authorization and Employee entity for CRUD operations exposed via REST endpoints /users and /employees

+## CORS

+All endpoints are CORS enabled and can securely used in a web browser

 # Web client